flabat/aws-multicast-demo/README.md

 This demo uses an environment in the AWS us-east-1 region containing the following resources:

-* VPC with public and private subnets across 3 AZs
+* A VPC with public and private subnets across multiple AZs
 * A Linux Bastion Host, accessible using SSM Session Manager and to be used as the multicast traffic source.
 * An AutoScaling Group with 3 instances, accessible using SSM Session Manager and to be used as the multicast traffic receivers.
 * A Transit Gateway with Multicast support.